Colombia

 • Shortcomings in road, rail and port infrastructures due to historically low levels of investment and difficult topography

-• Problematic security situation because of drug trafficking, illegal mining and the porosity of the border with Venezuela.
-Government’s initiative to pacify the country through dialogue with armed groups is ongoing
+• Problematic security situation owing to drug production and trafficking, illegal mining, and the porosity of the borders with Venezuela, Peru and Ecuador.
+The government’s initiative to pacify the country through dialogue with armed groups is ongoing

-• Structural unemployment, low labour force participation (especially for women, with 51% in 2023), poverty and inequality, inadequate education and health systems
+• Structural unemployment, low labour force participation (especially for women, with 51% in 2023), poverty and inequality (important regional disparities), inadequate education and health systems

 • Fragmented and antagonistic society and politics